zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Home chef chooses to view all ingredients.
+1. Home Chef chooses to view all ingredients.
-2. Home chef enters command to see all ingredients.
+2. Home Chef enters command to see all ingredients.
 3. BTBB displays all ingredients.

     Use case ends.